Meet Our Team

 As Teacher Training Manager, Lindsey oversees the national Trainers Network.
 She also coordinates Population Education workshops, staff trips, and program outreach in the northern U.S. states and Canada.
 Lindsey has been with the PopEd team since 2011, presenting numerous teacher workshops throughout the U.S. and Canada.
 She also has a hand in developing new teacher resources and curricula, and conducts the program’s biennial evaluation.
 Lindsey enjoys being able to use her teaching background to inspire educators to teach about the many global challenges ahead.
 When not working with teachers, you can find Lindsey relaxing at home with her husband and spoiled pets, or traveling, camping, or attempting to tame her vegetable garden!

 Isabelle is an Education Program Associate, joining the team following an AmeriCorps term serving as the Education and Outings Coordinator for an Environmental Conservation Program in Asheville, NC.
 She coordinates the Population Education workshops, staff trips, and program outreach in the southeastern part of the U.S. and leads workshops throughout the states.
-Isabelle manages the annual World of 7 Billion student video contest in addition to assisting in the preparation of teacher training workshops, curriculum development, and website updates.
+Isabelle manages the annual World of 7 Billion student video contest in addition to assisting in the preparation of teacher training workshops and curriculum development.
 She is a graduate of Florida State University with a degree in Environmental Studies and enjoys the mountains, listening to records, doing jigsaw puzzles, and watching FSU football.

 Pam has been leading Population Education’s team for over 20 years and has been working on population issues since 1987 (when world population was only 5 billion!).
 Over the years, she’s had the pleasure of engaging with so many fantastic educators from around the country and wonderful colleagues here in D.C.
 In addition to curriculum development, workshop facilitation, event planning, fundraising, and program outreach, Pam is responsible for the strategic planning of the program's future.
 Pam also serves as one of Population Connection’s senior managers.
 Outside of the office, she enjoys traveling and skiing with her husband and son, pastel drawing and challenging crossword puzzles.